totango/jenkins-actions/README.md

 * `JENKINS_USER`: Your Jenkins username
 * `JENKINS_TOKEN`: Your Jenkins API token

 This can be achieved by any previous step or other measure to inject credentials into your workflow.
+For LeanIX use-cases you can use [this action](https://github.com/leanix/secrets-action).
 Subsequently you can integrate your Jenkins job:

 ```yaml
 - uses: leanix/jenkins-action@master